-There are four different types of brush in GIMP: ordinary brushes, color brushes, image hoses (no, seriously), and parametric brushes.
-Ordinary brushes and color brushes are the most popularly used type of brush, so let’s look at how you can make your own in GIMP.
+There are four different types of brushes in GIMP: ordinary brushes, color brushes, image hoses (no, seriously), and parametric brushes.
+Ordinary brushes and color brushes are the most popularly used type of brush, so let’s look at how you can make your own custom brushes in GIMP.

 Brush-making Basics in GIMP